jacques412/CV-files/README.md

-In order to run the Jupyter notebook file, ensure that the file is run from the same folder as the data and .shp files.
+In order to run the Jupyter Notebook, ensure that the file is run from the same folder as the data.csv and Indian_States.shp files.

 The .Shp is necessary to generate the choropleth.